Coupling-energy driven pumping through quantum dots: Role of coherences: Model

 \subsection{Reaction--coordinate mapping}

-The total Hamiltonian $H$(cf. Eq.~\eqref{Htot}) is only bilinear in the fermionic operators.
+The total Hamiltonian $H$ (cf. Eq.~\eqref{Htot}) is only bilinear in the fermionic operators.
 If, in addition, the Hamiltonian is also time independent then an exact solution is available by solving the Heisenberg equations of motion with the help of the Laplace transform \cite{Topp_2015}.
 A direct application of this technique for our purpose is hindered by the time dependence of the coupling term $H_\mathrm{C}(t)$.
 To circumvent this problem, we perform as a first step a fermionic reaction--coordinate mapping \cite{RC} for each of the baths, as visualized in Figure \ref{fig:RCQDRC}.
 For each bath a unitary transformation is applied such that the QD orbital is no longer coupled to all the states of a given bath, but rather to one state only, which is referred to as the reaction coordinate (RC).
-The coupling Hamiltonian $H_\mathrm{C}$ (cf. Eq.~(\ref{H_C})) together with a Lorentzian spectral coupling--density of width $\Delta_\nu$ and strength $\Gamma_\nu$ yields the creation operator
+The coupling Hamiltonian $H_\mathrm{C}$ (cf. Eq.~\eqref{H_C}) together with a Lorentzian spectral coupling--density of width $\Delta_\nu$ and strength $\Gamma_\nu$ yields the creation operator

 for the reaction coordinate of bath $\nu$, where the prefactor ensures the normalization condition, and the reaction--coordinate energy is given by the center $\omega_\nu$ of the Lorentzian (cf. Eq. \eqref{Gamma_nu(w,t)}).
+We stress that for factorized time--dependencies like in Eq. \eqref{Gamma_nu(w,t)}, one will always obtain a time--independent reaction--coordinate operator as the $g_\nu(t)$ cancels out (cf. Appendix A of Ref.~\cite{epump_RC}).
 The remaining part of the bath Hilbert space is re--diagonalized, which leads to new bath--state creation operators $\tilde{a}^\dagger_{\nu,k}$ that couple to the reaction coordinate with new matrix elements $\tilde{\gamma}_{\nu,k}$.
 As a result, the reaction--coordinate mapping rewrites the total Hamiltonian in the form

 The new super--system Hamiltonian